-- a) Red flag lights will be used in all competing cars.
-When the electronic Red Flag is activated from rally control, the Red Flag LED light situated on the FIA Emergency Console will flash and a continuous alarm will ring in the cockpit.
-Crews must confirm acknowledgement of the electronic Red Flag by pressing the OK button immediately and proceeding as specified in Art.
-40.5.3. - b) The FIA-approved Red Flag LED system to be used will be provided by the FIA Safety Tracking system supplier only. - c) The Red Flag LED must be visible by both crew members.
+Electronic red flags will be used in all competing cars.
+When activated from rally control, the screen of the FIA Emergency Console will turn red and show the message "RED FLAG".
+Crews must immediately confirm the electronic Red Flag by pressing the button "ACKNOWLEDGE" and proceed as specified in Art.
+40.5.3.